 Colorectal cancer (CRC) is the third most common cancer and one of the leading causes of cancer-related deaths in men and women worldwide [1].
-Approximately 30% of CRC refers to rectal cancer (RC), which is associated with worse clinical outcomes.
-In 20% - 50% of patients with RC metastases will occur [2, 3].
-Contemporary multidisciplinary decision planned treatment has decreased rates of local recurrence in RC and improved outcomes in metastatic CRC (mCRC) [4].
-It is important to evaluate characteristics of patients, of the disease, such as the extent of primary and metastatic disease in order to select and deliver the appropriate treatment.
+Approximately 30% of CRC refers to rectal cancer (RC), which is associated with poorer clinical outcomes.
+Metastases will occur in 20-50% of patients with RC [2, 3].
+Contemporary multidisciplinary planned treatment has decreased rates of local recurrence in RC and improved outcomes in metastatic CRC (mCRC) [4].
+It is important to evaluate characteristics of patients and of the disease, such as the extent of primary and metastatic disease, in order to select and deliver the appropriate treatment.
 The goal is personalized medicine, to individualize the treatment according to the patient and the disease [5].

-We report a case of a primarily metastatic RC patient who underwent multidisciplinary decision planned treatment and showed a complete response with now three years disease-free survival (DFS).
+We report a case of a primarily metastatic RC patient who underwent multidisciplinary planned treatment and showed a complete response with now three years disease-free survival.